01 of 22

 This is the mark of Emile Gallé’s workshop operating in Nancy, France.
 This is one of a number of authentic signature styles used by the Gallé workshop, which also include a vertical version and a two-lined etched mark.
 Gallé died in 1904, and objects produced from that time through 1914 feature a star before the mark.

 Many of these items end up for sale in online auctions being represented as Gallé with low starting bids.
 Other mouth blown Gallé reproductions are of better quality, and harder to distinguish.
-Authentic Gallé pieces sell for thousands if not tens of thousands.
-It's best to buy these pieces from a reputable, knowledgeable dealer who will stand behind their merchandise when investing large sums in these wares.Continue to 11 of 22 below.
+Authentic Gallé pieces sell for thousands if not tens of thousands of dollars.
+It's best to buy these pieces from a reputable, knowledgeable dealer who will stand behind his or her merchandise when investing large sums in these wares.Continue to 11 of 22 below.

 11 of 22